learninglab-dev/ll-apps-scripts/q-cert-instructions.md

 # Q Certificate PDF Creation and Mailing Automation
 Hey all, here are the instructions for automatically generating the PDFs and emails to distribute for the Q awards.

+Note: You will want all docs, spreadsheets, and folders to be owned by the account you'll be emailing from.

 ## Step 1: Format the spreadsheet
 Open up the Google Spreadsheet you're using to track responses from awardees, it will look like the first sheet of [this spreadsheet](https://docs.google.com/spreadsheets/d/1ZiBLvL39-youUb3qSK-hub4-NQ_wL0HJeKWa7u753ek/edit#gid=1515223909).
 Start by duplicating the form responses onto the next sheet, for safety's sake.